muhammadmanwar/cheaphone/Cheaphone_V0.02_Plan.md

 ### 4. Install Audio Support

-- Plug in USB audio dongle into the hub, as well as any adaptors required. the pi zero only has micro usb ports, and I haven't found a micro usb hub.
-Other SBCs may have ports that don't require adaptors, but I needed a micro USB to USB A, and a USB A to USB C, then used a USB C hub with USB ports, and plugged the usb audio card into that.
+- Plug in USB audio dongle into the hub, as well as any adaptors required.
+Other SBCs may have audio ports built in
 - You may need to install additional drivers depending on the linux distro used (untested, mine worked out of the box)
   - Install PulseAudio or ALSA:
     ```bash